puppyofkosh/safer-c-compiler/README.md

 A bunch of things here...
 -else statements (don't worry about doing else if) -functions with multiple args
+-eliminate the stupid "call" keyword (instead of call(function, a), just function(a)) -be able to get the address of a particular struct field (ex: &x.y)

 [To do list (stuff we need to do!)]
 Stuff we need to do to have a "C" compiler:
--more tests (test all possible errors, and also write longer/more complicated programs) -eliminate the stupid "call" keyword (instead of call(function, a), just function(a)) -be able to get the address of a particular struct field (ex: &x.y) -be able to call malloc() and free(), write(), etc along with other library routines -maybe allow forward declarations
+-more tests (test all possible errors, and also write longer/more complicated programs) -be able to call malloc() and free(), write(), etc along with other library routines -maybe allow forward declarations
 -array reference (be able to do a[i]).
 Alternatively implement pointer arithmetic and just do *(a + i) -operators && and ||
 -individual characters (example: 'a')
 -error messages from the parser
--0 arg functions
+-change syntax to be C like

 Stuff we'd like to have: